Renmark, South Australia: Governance

 Renmark is located within the federal division of Barker, the state electoral district of Chaffey and the local government area of the Renmark Paringa Council.

 Tourism, industry and facilities

 Renmark is a multicultural centre for the Riverland area.
 The river itself offers excellent spots for fishing, waterskiing and boating.
 The area is known for the cultivation of grapes, citrus fruits, tomatoes, vegetables, wheat and wool.
 Orange trees stretch for hectares as do vineyards and stone fruit orchards.
 Other industries include almond growing and pistachio nut cultivation.

-Renmark is also home to the region's only restored paddle steamer, wine companies and the rose industry.
+Renmark is also home to the region's only restored paddle steamer, the P.S.
+Industry, wine companies and the rose industry.
 Renmark hosts the Renmark Rose Festival every October.